S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Velvet Chollima/README.md

 This access enables the attacker to control the system, extract sensitive data, install additional malware, and potentially spread within a network if the victim is part of a corporate environment.
 To ensure persistence, the script modifies the Windows registry so that the malicious command runs every time the system starts.
 Even after a reboot, the attack remains active.

-Ultimately, the victim's device is fully compromised, and the attacker can manipulate it as they wish.

 ![Screenshot From 2025-02-14 18-22-11](https://github.com/user-attachments/assets/e5a74fee-7384-4f6c-9108-5b85f8227575)